 “It basically means “without, worry.”
 The comma here playing a particular role in the meaning.
 My hope is that my writing here can be artistic, creative and inspiring, reflective of my travels, thoughts and goals.
 So whether it is, or is without, I will write.”

-Kaysha studied German and international studies, history and creative writing during her undergraduate degree, then furthered her studies in German language, literature and culture in her master’s degree.
-Her study abroad allowed her to explore Europe via CouchSurfing, Mitfargelegenheit.de, as well as hitch-hiking.
+She studied German and international studies, history and creative writing during her undergraduate degree, then furthered her studies in German language, literature and culture during her master’s degree studies.
+With an insatiable wanderlust she explored Europe via CouchSurfing, Mitfargelegenheit.de, as well as hitch-hiking.
 She studied German in the Black Forest area of Freiburg im Breisgau in southern Germany and then continued her graduate studies in the medieval town of Bamberg, Germany in Bavaria.

 Kaysha published her master’s thesis at Colorado State University in 2012, and promptly set out into the world again, with a backpack and two hiking shoes forward on the Camino de Santiago pilgrimage across Spain with her older brother, Kent.